Gone are the days when food deliveries in Singapore are only limited to pizzas, burgers, and fast food.

 With Deliveroo around, the varieties of dishes that can be ordered from cafés to restaurants just keep increases.
 Good news for us consumers, especially those bored with the usual kind of dishes.

 For those who has yet to try Deliveroo, all you need to do is to download and app and play around to test out the features.
-(Promo Code ”DFDROO” to enjoy $15 off your First Deliveroo order.
-Valid till 3 September. )
+Promo Code ”DFDROO” to enjoy 3 FREE Deliveries off your 1st three orders.
+Valid till 31st August 2017.

 To put the Deliveroo riders to the test, I did a Facebook LIVE to see if they can deliver the food ordered on time, and still looking/tasting good.